Curriculum & Course Catalog

 This class is limited to 7 students.

-The Chamber Singers is open by audition only and is a year-long course.
+The Chamber Singers is open by audition only.
 The Chamber Singers study a wide range of music from the Renaissance to the present day and in several different languages.
 For the past several years they have received gold medal (superior) ratings in festivals and have toured around the world.
 The group has many performance opportunities throughout the year.
-Students wishing to take this course must schedule an audition.
+Auditions will take place during the Spring trimester.

 This course builds upon the work done in Introduction to the Arts with emphasis on the development of drawing and painting skills.
 Students will work from observation and from their imaginations.
 The effective use of the measuring systems will be practiced along with linear and tonal studies in pencil, charcoal and paint.
 Students will be encouraged to be imaginative and express their originality, as well as creating works emphasizing careful observational rendering.